-A daily dose of nature.
+A daily dose of nature

 You can’t blame parents for being a little over-protective.
 But ironically, an indoor lifestyle may be the biggest danger of all.
 Sedentary habits contribute to obesity, depression and anxiety in children.
-Screen-time on the television, Internet and smartphones are believed to exacerbate Attention-Deficit Hyperactivity Disorder (ADHD).
+Screen time on the television, internet and smartphones are believed to exacerbate Attention-Deficit Hyperactivity Disorder (ADHD).
 The trend is so widespread, there is a new term for it: NDD – Nature Deficit Disorder.
 Studies show that outdoorsy kids are more fit and do better academically than their indoor counterparts.
 A daily walk in wooded areas lowers blood pressure and levels of cortisol, the stress hormone.
 And, did you know that playing in mud and dirt actually boosts the body’s immunity from colds and other childhood viruses?

-Where learning is an adventure.
+Where learning is an adventure

-Many parents and schools are finding safe, common sense ways to bring nature into children’s lives.
+Many parents and schools are finding safe, commonsense ways to bring nature into children’s lives.
 At Columbus Academy, outdoor learning plays a major role in students’ health, well-being and academic success.
 Students of all grade levels make frequent use of Academy’s 231-acre wooded campus.
 A favorite activity for PreK students is Forest Fridays.
 Once a week, rain or shine, little ones venture out on wooded paths and trails.
 They learn how to safely cross a stream or build a log dam.
 They study the physics of a stone splashing in a pond, and they learn how to work together in an environment that’s different from their regular routine.
-For them, you could say, that being outdoors is, well, second nature.
+For them, you could say that being outdoors is, well, second nature.

 ~ Mark Hansen, Head of the Lower School

-Making natural connections.
+Making natural connections

-Academy’s wooded acres provide children with a multi-sensory “classroom” where they can soak up the smells, sounds, colors and textures of the forest.
+Academy’s wooded acres provide children with a multisensory “classroom” where they can soak up the smells, sounds, colors and textures of the forest.
 This builds nerve connections in the brain that are essential for brain development.
-Observing a caterpillar or ladybug teaches kids the powers of observation.
+Observing a caterpillar or ladybug teaches kids the power of observation.
 It also fosters respect for living things, increasing empathy and awareness of the world around them.
 A fun surprise throughout the trails?
 Children stumble on words shaped from acorns and rocks.
 This reminds them that reading can happen everywhere.